-All negative balances should be paid by the next school day.

-- At year end, all negative balances must be cleared. - All meals, breakfast and lunch, and extra milk must be prepaid.
-All deposits are to be made in the office. - Prepayments can be dropped off in the meal deposit drop-slot on the counter in the office. - Deposits made after 9:00am will be posted on the next school day. - Deposits will NOT be collected in the breakfast or lunch lines. - All monies will be deposited; no change will be given.
+- All negative balances should be paid by the next school day. - At year end, all negative balances must be cleared. - All meals, breakfast and lunch, and extra milk must be prepaid.
+All deposits are to be made in the office or online at ezschoolpay.com. - Meal account envelopes can be dropped off in the meal deposit drop-slot on the counter in the office. - Deposits made after 9:00am will be posted on the next school day. - Deposits will NOT be collected in the breakfast or lunch lines. - All monies will be deposited; no change will be given.